How to Order

 Our dry-aged beef is USDA inspected, vacuum-packed and frozen for freshness.

-We sell our beef as individual cuts from the farm, halves, and wholes.
+We sell our beef as halves and wholes.

 To insure it maintains its high quality, we do not ship our beef, but you can pick it up at the farm (it will also give you a chance to meet us and see where your food comes from), or we can sometimes make arrangements for delivery to you for a nominal fee.